CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 may not be listed in the file or may be listed without a version (this is because that may have been installed from wheels not present anymore in the final image).

-The purpose of the generated `requirements.txt` is to be used always at the same stage of the Dockerfile to install the same set of missing dependencies between its previous stage and its next stage.
+The purpose of the generated `requirements-freeze.txt` is to be used always at the same stage of the Dockerfile to install the same set of missing dependencies between its previous stage and its next stage.
 (so not reinstall the dependencies already installed in the base image, for example).
 In any case,